axil/bokehlab/README.md

 ## Usage:

-To load this extension in jupyter notebook:
+To load this extension in jupyter notebook (both classic jupyter and jupyter lab):

     %load_ext bokehlab